l0k0ms/workshops/log-workshop/steps/step20.md

 An access log by definition doesn't have any status attached, but there is a way to assign your log a status depending on the value of the http.status_code attribute.
 For this create a category processor:

-And add 4 categories to it:
+And add four categories to it:

 ![create a category](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop/assets/images/create_a_category.png)